F4R4N/shop-django-rest-framework/README.md

 ### api/v1/product/
 **Allowed Methods** : GET
 <br>**Access Level** : Public
-<br>return array of objects of all products in database that tagged as available. and also have a nested inner object of category that related to it as ForignKey relation.
+<br>return array of objects of all products in the database that tagged as available. and also have a nested inner object of category that related to it as ForignKey relation.
-<br>you can get specific product object with passing the pk to the end of the path.
+<br>you can get a specific product object with passing the pk to the end of the path.

 ### api/v1/category/
 **allowed methods** : GET
 <br>**Access Level** : Public
 <br>return objects of categories that admin made.
-<br>you can get specific category object with passing the pk to the end of the path.
+<br>you can get a specific category object with passing the pk to the end of the path.

 ### api/v1/user/
 **allowed methods** : GET